kaochenlong/eddie-vim/README.md

 just change directory to `~/.vim` and execute `./update.sh` script, it should do all the updates automatically.

 ## FAQ
-if you can not found `ctags` command, just find your ctags path and add to your `.vimrc` or `.gvimrc`:
+if you can not found `ctags` command, just find your ctags path and replace my settings in `plugin/settings/Ctags.vim` file:

     let Tlist_Ctags_Cmd = '/your/path/to/ctags'